Anhema/Webserv/README.md

     - Receive messages, process them and sends some responses to the client.
 This is where HTTP message exchange happens.
     - When one party wants to close the connection, it will do that by sending an EOF character and closing the socket file descriptor.

+### HTTP Messages
+HTTP is the most common application layer protocol that serves as the basis for many communications over the web.
+In a client-server setting, HTTP messages are the requests and responses objects exchanged between the two parties.
+An HTTP client sends a HTTP request to an HTTP server, and the server will reply with an HTTP response.
+The messages must follow some format specified in the RFCs.
+For the small scope of my project, I picked out the most basic components to implement in my program.
+In short, an HTTP message should consist of:

+    - A start line: For an HTTP request, this line includes an HTTP method (GET, POST, HEAD, etc), a request target (URI), and a string that indicates the HTTP version (e.g HTTP/1.1).
+For an HTTP response, the start line (or status line) will have the HTTP version that the server used, a status code, an optionally, a message describing the status code.
+The start line of a message should be terminated by a CRLF character.
+    - Header fields: A list of key - value pairs that appear right after the start line and contain metadata about the HTTP connection and message.
+Each field should be on a single line and have the format field-name: field-value
+    - Message body: An optional sequence of bytes.
+The message body is often present in response messages from the server, and sometimes in requests sent by the client, depending on the HTTP method.
+An HTTP message body can have any format, as long as both client and server have no issue understanding it.

+**HTTP Request**
+> GET /hello.html HTTP/1.1
+> Host: 0.0.0.0
+> Accept-Language: en, vi

+**HTTP Response**
+> HTTP/1.1 200 OK
+> Server: Hello
+> Content-Length: 13
+> Content-Type: text/plain
+> Hello, world

 ## Configuration file